Accessible Bathroom Design Ideas for the Shower

 A shower seat or bench can be a great accessory even in a standard shower, particularly with aging in place in mind.

 Accessible Design: Shower Grab Bars

-Again, a shower grab bar can be a useful accessory for a wide variety of needs.
+A shower grab bar can be useful for a wide variety of needs.